 Threats to the Bar-bellied Pitta

-In some places, birds may also be trapped for the wildlife trade, although this species is not as heavily targeted as some other pitta species.
-Climate change may also affect rainfall patterns, which could influence food availability and breeding success.
-In addition, forest fragmentation can isolate populations and make long-term survival more difficult.
+In some places, the species may also be affected by poaching and the illegal bird trade, although it is not targeted as heavily as some other pitta species.
+Climate change may bring further risks by changing rainfall patterns, which can affect food availability and breeding success.

 The Bar-bellied Pitta Conservation